adecapite/Notes/README.md

 #Notesnotesnotes

-The app was developed for note taking.
+The app was developed for note taking and deployed here: https://notesnotesnotes.herokuapp.com

-Clicking the pencil in the top right will begin a new note, clicking the save button will save the note for future use.
+Clicking the pencil in the top right will begin a new note,

+clicking the save button will save the note for future use.

 The red garbage can is used to delete saved apps.